 Cataract Treatment Options

 If Dr. Chu confirms you have cataracts, we can start to detail the different methods of treatment.
 The potential treatments for cataracts depend on the advanced degree of the disease.
 In the beginning stages, a lot of patients can manage quite well with new prescription glasses or contact lenses.
 Women and men with later-stage cataracts usually require a more involved solution, such as traditional or refractive cataract surgery.
 Dr. Chu and his remarkable staff are committed to offering you the highest quality of customized care.
-Based on the stage of your condition, we can treat your cataracts in our Bloomington, MN office, or refer you to a trusted specialist.
+Based on the stage of your condition, we can treat your cataracts in the Twin Cities, or refer you to a trusted specialist.

 Improved Vision After Cataracts